-This is the perfect week to take your feline to the vet if you haven’t already.
-At this point, the kittens are big enough for your vet to feel, so they may be able to tell you the number of kittens.
+This is the perfect week to take your pregnant cat to the vet if you haven’t already.
+At this point in the cat pregnancy timeline, the kittens are big enough for your vet to feel, so they may be able to tell you the number of kittens.
 However, this isn’t always super accurate, as kittens can easily hide behind each other.

 Your cat’s appetite should be exploding by now.
 She will likely be eating more than she used to, as all the kittens are starting to get pretty big.
 She’s also bulking up on calories to feed the kittens after birth.
 The extra nutrition is essential, so ensure she’s receiving enough food.

 Kitten food is particularly vital at this stage, though we recommend switching as soon as you know your feline is pregnant.
 Kitten formulas contain extra food that your cat needs to thrive and develop kittens appropriately.

 By week seven, your cat will have a pregnant stomach.
 We’re in the home stretch now, and it’ll be undeniable that your feline will soon give birth.
 Your cat may begin nesting, so now is a good time to introduce a nesting box, though she won’t need it for a few more weeks.

 Instead of eating a bunch, your cat’s appetite may decrease as her stomach has less room.
 Offer meals often to help counteract this.